ricokahler/next-plugin-preval/README.md

 export default preval(getData());
 ```

-Then import that file anywhere:
+Then import that file anywhere.
+The result of the promise is returned.

 ```js
 // component.js (or any file)